SergiyStoyan/PdfDocumentParser/README.md

 [More details...](https://sergeystoyan.github.io/PdfDocumentParser/#1)

 ## InvoiceParser
 [Invoice Parser](https://github.com/sergeystoyan/PdfDocumentParser/tree/lib%2Bcustomization/InvoiceParser) is a desktop application based on [PdfDocumentParser](https://github.com/sergeystoyan/PdfDocumentParser).
-Developed for custom needs, it can be considered as an example of using PdfDocumentParser in a custom code.
+Developed for custom needs, it can be considered as an example of using PdfDocumentParser.

 [More details...](https://sergeystoyan.github.io/PdfDocumentParser/#6)